parrisma/Reinforcement-Learning/README.md

 * Selecting actions according to a `policy` and learning to refine the policy based on teh rewards experienced.

 ### `Policy.py` ###
-* Takes state, action rewards and learns to select future actions that will maximise the rewards for am agent in a given environment
+* Takes curr_coords, action rewards and learns to select future actions that will maximise the rewards for am agent in a given environment

 ### `State.py` ###